 The premiere of Vikings was an exciting, fast-paced, and information-filled introduction to the world of Ragnar and Earl Haraldson.
 All of the major characters made their first appearances and we experienced life in the Viking settlement, with its lively population and intriguing traditions.
 Ragnar’s dreams for the future were quickly and deftly explained and his thirst for exploration was right there on his face.

 The politically-charged encounters between Ragnar and the Earl paved the way for future confrontations.
 Earl Haraldson is the perfect counterpoint to Ragnar’s youth and brash new ideas.
-In the “dining scene,” some might be reminded of Denethor in The Lord of the Rings.
+In the “dining scene,” some might be reminded of Denethor in The Lord of the Rings: The Return of the King.
 In this case, the Earl partaking of his dinner before a hungry Ragnar was not an exhibition of psychological pathology–it was a demonstration of political power.
 The Earl is quite comfortable in his powerful seat and sure that he can handle Ragnar.
 But we see the side of him that is not so comfortable, too, when he dreams of the deaths of his sons.
 A complex character is unfolding before us.

 Ragnar’s brother Rollo is also more complicated than he might seem.
 And the Viking women–Lagertha and Siggy–hold their own quite well, thank you.
 The Irish scenery is stunningly beautiful and Floki is stunningly odd–in a good way!
 The ship he is building is lovely to look at and dangerous to sail.
 We are set for the next chapter.